trevortombe/covidgraphs/README.md

 [Our World in Data](https://ourworldindata.org/covid-vaccinations).
 The latest federal distribution schedule is [available here](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks/covid-19-vaccine-treatment/vaccine-rollout.html).
-The information below was last updated at 2021-08-15 21:16:36 MDT.
+The information below was last updated at 2021-08-16 17:15:09 MDT.

-COVID vaccination update for August 15, 2021 (reports as of 11 PM ET):
+COVID vaccination update for August 16, 2021 (reports as of 7 PM ET):

--   Total shots given: 51,500,860
+-   Total shots given: 51,671,719
--   Shots per 100 people: 134.5
+-   Shots per 100 people: 134.9
--   Shots reported: 98,586
+-   Shots reported \*: 170,859
--   Inventory: 80.3 days (at avg pace)
+-   Inventory: 86 days (at avg pace)
--   Adults w/ 1+ Shots: 82.0%
+-   Adults w/ 1+ Shots: 82.1%

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

-Note: Weekend updates are incomplete
+Note: Includes some weekend doses

 ![](Plots/plot_main.png)

-Canada is now up to 51.5 million shots given – which is 82.1% of the total 62.8 million doses available.
-That means there’s 11.3 million shots waiting for arms!
+Canada is now up to 51.7 million shots given – which is 81.4% of the total 63.4 million doses available.
+That means there’s 11.8 million shots waiting for arms!

 Information on how to book your shot and help end this pandemic: